 - Do the contracts have heightened terms for the standard of care you’re required to bring, or are you given more discretion?

 - Do the contracts have midproject checkpoints such as milestones with required sign-off from the customer, a defined payment schedule, etc.?

 - Do the contracts limit damages that you could be assessed?

-- Does the contract envision a formal change order process where both parties have to agree in writing to changes in scope?
+- Do the contracts envision a formal change-order process where both parties have to agree in writing to changes in scope?

-All of these allow underwriters to see that your contract has been drafted in the anticipation of it potentially being tested by a contentious project with a client.
+These questions help underwriters see that your contract has been drafted in anticipation of it being tested by a contentious project with a client.

 Do you have substantial experience in the industry?
 More experience is better than less experience, naturally.
-It is generally to your benefit to write your description of your experience in a way which is absolutely truthful and easily comprehensible by someone who is not an expert in your field.
+It is generally to your benefit to describe your experience in a way that is absolutely truthful and easily comprehensible by someone who is not an expert in your field.

 Click-through agreements and public policies

 These contracts are used when a) negotiating individualized contract terms with every customer would be counterproductive and b) when the contracts can nonetheless meaningfully limit exposure of the company to risk.

 You are highly likely to have some contracts that apply generally to folks doing business with you.
 You will additionally have some public written policies that aren’t contracts but rather are designed to clarify certain important details about doing business with you.